 Sometimes, a health issue can cause cats to pee around the home instead of in the litter box.
 If you suspect your cat has an issue that’s causing them to do this, get them checked out with a vet as soon as possible.
 This list is not exhaustive.

-Urinary tract infections: Symptoms of a UTI include frequent urination and nervousness around the litter box if they associate it with the discomfort of peeing with a UTI.
+• Urinary tract infections: Signs of a UTI include frequent urination and nervousness around the litter box if they associate it with the discomfort of peeing with a UTI.

-Bladder stones: Symptoms of bladder stones include frequent and painful urination, and blood in the urine.
+• Bladder stones: Signs of bladder stones include frequent and painful urination and blood in the urine.

-Crystalluria: This means that your cat is passing painful crystals in its urine.
-Symptoms of Crystalluria include urinating outside of the litter box and passing small amounts of urine frequently.
+• Crystalluria: This means that your cat is passing painful crystals in their urine.
+Signs of Crystalluria include urinating outside of the litter box and passing small amounts of urine frequently.

 The good news—if your cat is peeing around your home, it isn’t to spite you.
 In the best case, the cause is a change of litter being required or a more thorough cleaning of the litter box.
 If your cat seems to be in pain, is urinating a lot more or less than usual, or is consistently anxious around the litter box, please do not hesitate to have a chat with your vet to get to the bottom of what’s going on.